The 8 Best Graphic Equalizer Pedals

 video play icon

-This wiki has been updated 26 times since it was first published in October of 2016.
+This wiki has been updated 30 times since it was first published in October of 2016.
 Capable of boosting or lowering certain frequencies, these graphic equalizer pedals give guitarists control over the tone and quality of their sound.
 We've included models ideally suited to professional gigging musicians along with some reasonably priced options for the amateur strummers out there, ranked by their frequency ranges, signal-to-noise ratios, and any extra features.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Boss EQ-200